NUBIC/surveyor/README.md

     rake surveyor:bootstrap FILE=surveys/kitchen_sink_survey.rb

-# Configuration and customization
+# Configuration

-The surveyor generator creates config/initializers/config.rb.
+The surveyor generator creates config/initializers/surveyor.rb.
 There, you can specify:

 - your own relative root for surveys ('/' is not recommended as any path will be interpreted as a survey name)
 - your own custom title (string) for the survey list page
 - your own custom layout file name, in your app/views/layouts folder
 - your own custom finish url for all surveys. you can give a string (a path), a symbol (the name of a method in ApplicationController)
 - if you would like surveys to require authorization via the restful_authentication plugin
+- if you would like to extend the surveyor_controller (see Extending Surveyor below)

 The initializer runs once, when the app starts.
 The block style is used to keep multiple options DRY (defaults below):